Live website testing with Maze allows your team to run usability tests to understand how users are interacting with your live websites.

 - Enter the task title and an optional description.
 Learn best practices for writing tester prompts

-You can test websites in any language and region.
-However, please note that, during the current beta testing phase, the task interface appears only in English.
+You can test websites in any region and language.
+However, at the moment, the task interface for website testing blocks will only display in English.

 Enter the starting URL